box-builder/box/docs/index.md

 ## Caveats

-Things that Box still needs to fix that are documentation worthy:

-* Set `NO_CACHE=1` if you want to bypass the build cache.
-There is a ticket to make this a command-line flag [here](https://github.com/erikh/box/issues/9).
-* Currently we require a TTY and access to stdout to function.
-  [This issue](https://github.com/erikh/box/issues/4) was made to correct that.

-Of course, you can see [all of our issues](https://github.com/erikh/box/issues) too.
+You can see [all of our issues](https://github.com/erikh/box/issues) here.